Igrass97/facu-training/README.md

         </tbody>
     </table>

-### Excercice: Create your fake company!
+### Excercise: Create your fake company!
 Create a HTML page that includes:
 1. A title.
 2. An image representing your company.
 3. A paragraph about your company and what you do.
 4. A link that redirects you to another page which contains a table of the employees of your company.

 Hint: with the href attribute of the <a> element, you can also reference another html page.

 The columns for the table should be: Employee Name, Role, Seniority (Junior, Semi-senior, Senior) and salary.
 Include at least 3 employees.
 ## CSS

 ## Boolean Algebra